daniasalman63/CIProject_checkers/README.md

 To optimize the search space for the evolutionary algorithm (EA), we adjusted the weights to lower dimensions until achieving desirable results.

+## Minimax Algorithm using Alpha-Beta pruning

+Each board state represents a node in the game tree, with edges representing possible moves.
+The minimax algorithm recursively evaluates states using our neural network's output.
+Alpha-beta pruning reduces the search space, returning the best move and its evaluation score.